MahdiSobhani/Extract_Cinema/README.md

 4)Genres Types And Quantity its.

-5)Directors Taht Obtained Award 3time Or More.
+5)Directors That Obtained Award 3time Or More.

 6)10_Directors With Most numbre Film, Without Award.